Iqra-Junejo/codealpha-task1-language-translator/README.md

-# codealpha-task1-language-translator
-🔄 A multi-language translator app built using Python and Tkinter as part of Task 1 in the CodeAlpha Artificial Intelligence Internship.
-Features include translation via APIs, auto language detection, text-to-speech, and more.
 # 🌍 CodeAlpha Task 1: Advanced Language Translator

 This is my submission for **Task 1** of the **Artificial Intelligence Internship at CodeAlpha**.